ConservationInternational/trends.earth/LDMP/help/source/about/faq.rst

 also continue to make e-learning materials available to users, and is considering potential funding sources for further capacity-building activities in East Africa.

+Future plans
+____________

+**When will there be an offline version of the toolbox?**

+The final toolbox will be available as both as an offline and online version.
+The online version allows users to access current datasets more easily, while also allowing users to leverage Google Earth Engine to provide computing in the cloud.
+An offline version allows users to access data and perform analyses where internet connectivity may be limited, but it does have the disadvantage of requiring users to have enough local computing capacity to run analyses locally.
+The technical team intends to build the offline version of the toolbox and provide countries with data relevant for reporting at the national level within the pilot project countries.

+**Will you create a trends.earth toolbox for ESRI users?**

+The toolbox is currently available as a plugin to QGIS, an open source software package.
+This allows users around the world free access to the toolbox.
+There are currently no plans to build a toolbox within ArcGIS or ArcPro.